Fort Bridger: Mormons and Fort Supply

 On July 7, 1847, Orson Pratt was amongst the first party of Mormons to arrive at the fort.
 He described the fort as, "Bridger's post consists of two adjoining log houses, dirt roofs, and a small picket yard of logs set in the ground, and about eight feet high."
 Nine native lodges were located nearby.

 With the arrival of the Mormon pioneers in 1847, disputes arose between Bridger and the new settlers.
 By 1853, a militia of Mormons was sent to arrest him for selling alcohol and firearms to the Native Americans, a violation of Federal Law.
 He escaped capture and temporarily returned to the East.
 Near the existing fort, the Mormons established their own Fort Supply the same year.
 In 1855, Mormons took over Fort Bridger, reportedly having bought it for $8,000 in gold coins.
 The Mormons claimed, over Bridger's denials, they had purchased the fort from Vasquez.
 There was a deed dated August 3, 1855, recorded October 21, 1858, in Salt Lake City in Records Book B. p.
 128, that ostensibly sold Fort Bridger to the LDS Church.
-Bridger and Vasquez's names were signed by H. F. Morrell in the presence of Alinerin Grow and William Adams Hickman, purportedly pursuant to a power of attorney.
+Bridger and Vasquez's names were signed by H. F. Morrell in the presence of Alinerin Grow and William Adams "Wild Bill" Hickman, purportedly pursuant to a power of attorney.
 Bridger was absent from the area in 1855, acting as guide for Sir St George Gore.